Blog

 }

-We clean the controller to resolve the service and call the method he exposes:
+We clean up the controller to resolve the service and call the method it exposes:

 [ApiController]